Meggie Ochoa

-Margarita "Meggie" P. Ochoa (born May 6, 1990) is a Filipino Ju jitsu practitioner.
+Margarita P. Ochoa (born May 6, 1990), also known as Meggie Ochoa, is a Filipino Ju jitsu practitioner.
 She also competes in Brazilian jiu-jitsu.

 Education

 Ochoa was born on May 6, 1990 to Jobert and Lee P. Ochoa She studied at Saint Pedro Poveda College for her basic education, graduating from the school in 2008.
 For college, she attended the Ateneo de Manila University, where she graduated in 2012 with a bachelor's degree in business management.
 She was part of her university's track team.

 Career

 Early years

 After graduating from college, Ochoa took up mixed martial arts (MMA) but she was deterred by the lack of opponents in her weight class at the time.
 She has a small build and has tried judo before MMA.

 She would take up jujutsu in 2013, after changing teams where the coach suggest her to try to martial art.
 For the next three years she has relied on crowdfunding as she works to obtain a black belt in Brazilian jujutsu (BJJ).